 4. Wonderful Washing, No Fire Fighting

-Choosing the right washing cycles is key to maintaining your sheets.
+Choosing the right washing cycles is key to maintaining healthy massage table sheets.
 Always wash your sheets and linens in lukewarm water.
-Avoid hot water as it will “cook” the oil into the sheets/linens, making the oil stick to the sheets.
-Over time, these sheets will become dense with oil residue and a real fire hazard for your dryer.
+Avoid hot water as it will “cook” the oil into the sheets/linens, making the oil ultimately more difficult to remove.
+Over time, these sheets will become dense with oil residue and risk becoming a real fire hazard for your dryer.

 5. Bye Bye Bleach

-When washing your sheets, avoid using bleach all together.
-Bleach will damage the cotton fibres and over time you will get those pesky holes.
+When washing clinic sheets, avoid using bleach altogether.
+Bleach damages cotton fibres and over time can cause holes to appear.

-Go Organic: If you need to brighten your white sheets, here is an age-old trusted method – Add 1/2 cup of vinegar or 1/4 cup of lemon juice to your wash.
-Wash your sheets in warm water with a cold water rinse.
+Go Organic: If you need to brighten white sheets, add 1/2 cup of vinegar or 1/4 cup of lemon juice to your wash.
+Wash the sheets in warm water with a cold rinse cycle.

 We recommend using a low heat setting and throwing in a few tennis or wool balls to reduce the drying time.
-Remove sheets/linens as soon as the dryer stops to avoid wrinkles.
+Remove sheets and linens as soon as the dryer stops to avoid wrinkles.